7 Tips for Home Office Design to Maximize Productivity

 If your apartment is spatially challenged, then chords are a definite no-no!
 In this scenario, a wireless printer, wireless monitor and overall, a wireless everything should be chosen here!
 This will be a huge help with you decor aesthetic.

-You will be amazed by how much more room you have once you have minimized the number of extra chords that are around you.
+With these tips, you will be amazed by how much more room you have once you have minimized the number of extra chords that are around you.
 It will also feel less messy and that’s always a good thing when you are trying to be productive!

 Sit or Stand

 New research has shown that American workers love working at home for many reasons — most including some aspect of comfort.
 Another study from Beautiful.ai even shows that bosses love it, too!
 From wearing pajamas during work to setting up their office; a lot goes into being comfortable at your home office.
 Sit-stand desks are becoming an option many US workplaces are choosing for their employees, so there is no reason that home office workers shouldn’t be considering these options, too.
+While it all sounds great — spending time alone and working from home — additional research points toward a large percentage of office workers resenting their WFH colleagues

 For those of you that don’t know what sit-stand desks are, they are height adjustable desks that are helping to prevent back pain and postural health issues.
 They are also great when you need to adapt the space that you’re living in to suit your needs.

-They are usually more adaptable than traditional desks, with a large amount of storage space available underneath them when they’re fully extended to suit people who prefer working while standing up
+They are usually more adaptable than traditional desks, with a large amount of storage space available underneath them when they’re fully extended to suit people who prefer working while standing up.

 Minimal Space, Minimal Clutter